ilaganjacob/cat-vrs/docs/source/concepts/catvrs_model.rst

 .. include:: ../def/cat-vrs/CategoricalVariant.rst

-.. _constraint:
+.. _Constraint:

 Constraint
 ##########

 The *Constraint* class is an abstract class that is the parent of all other constraint classes.
 A constraint is a rule or set of rules that must be satisfied for a CategoricalVariant to be considered valid.
 Constraint sub classes are only used in CategoricalVariant objects.

+.. include:: ../def/cat-vrs/Constraint.rst

 .. _DefiningAlleleConstraint: